Nurse Practitioner Salary (2026): Average Pay by State, Specialty & Experience

 Source: Salary.com

 The Experience Gap: Moving from entry-level to expert typically adds $4,500–$6,000 annually about 4-5% total growth.
-This is modest compared to other professions, suggesting that specialty and location matter far more than years of experience.
+This represents relatively modest growth compared to other healthcare roles, suggesting that specialty and location matter far more than years of experience.

 NP vs. Other Advanced Nursing Roles